dankar/bph/README.md

 # bph

-Tries to use a connected microphone to calculate hetz of a wristwatch (or other clock).
+Tries to use a connected microphone to calculate Hertz of a wristwatch (or other clock).
 Will probably not work on your machine.